How Much Does It Cost to Buff a Car? Your Ultimate Guide to Car Buffing Expenses

 a.
 Buffing Kit: $50 – $200

 DIY enthusiasts can opt for buffing kits containing compounds, pads, and applicators.
 Prices vary based on the quality and brand of the kit.
-(See Also: How to Smooth Out Touch Up Paint on Car: Expert Tips for Flawless Finish)
+(See Also: Will Isopropyl Alcohol Damage Clear Coat?
+Tips for Safe Car Cleaning)

 b.
 Individual Buffing Products: $20 – $50 each